James Voss (rugby union)

 James Voss (born 22 July 1994) is an English professional rugby union player for Coventry in the RFU Championship.
 His usual position is lock.

 Career

 Voss made his debut for Jersey Reds in National League 1 as a 17 year old.
-He played 30 times in Jersey's first two campaigns in the RFU Championship before joining Hartpury College R.F.C. back in National League 1 in 2014.
+He played 30 times in Jersey's first two campaigns in the RFU Championship before signing with Gloucester rugby and Hartpury College R.F.C. through their International Elite Athlete Scholarship programme back in 2014.
+Voss also represented England Students during this period.

 In 2016 Voss re-joined Jersey.
 On 27 March 2018 Voss joined Leicester Tigers in Premiership Rugby with immediate effect.

-Voss never played for Leicester and joined Championship side Coventry on a season-long loan for the 2018–19 season.
+Voss played 4 times for Leicester and joined Championship side Coventry on a season-long loan for the 2018–19 season.
 Voss then made the move to Coventry permanent in April 2019, signing a two-year contract.

+Following Coventry, Voss signed a multi-year contract for ProD2 side Stade Montois in France before retiring in 2024.